-Curious.
+- Curious.
 Funders that can bring a learning mindset to this work will find deeper insight in their work with field-building intermediaries than those focused on output and attribution based forms of evaluation and accountability.
 Influencing fields and systems is adaptive work and requires specific and evolving approaches to learning and evaluation.
 Funders can be excellent learning partners or can provide damaging distraction and undermine organisations' missions through inappropriate evaluation methods and overly burdensome and uncoordinated reporting requirements.
-Funders may need to examine their own approach to learning to make sure it is enabling them to be curious about their own impact as an actor in the system and that they have effective and timely feedback loops that can help shape their insight and action.

-Reflective and conscious of bias.
+Funders may need to examine their own approach to learning to make sure it is enabling them to be curious about their own impact as an actor in the system and that they have effective and timely feedback loops that can help shape their insight and action. - Reflective and conscious of bias.
 How and who funders choose to invest in can deeply influence who has power within a field.
 If only individuals with existing connections or organisations with certain kinds of prestige can access funding, then many others who may be most affected and have significant expertise can have their leadership undermined.
-It is important for funders to be reflective about their own biases and examine whether or not their funding decisions are shifting or reinforcing power and

-Collaborative with other funders.
+It is important for funders to be reflective about their own biases and examine whether or not their funding decisions are shifting or reinforcing power and inequity in the areas they fund. - Collaborative with other funders.
 The SVA research pointed to the real difference it makes to organisations when funders draw in their peers and then collaborate to align on engagement, reporting and evaluation to reduce a small organisation having competing demands from their funders.
-An aligned and collaborative funding model for field-building intermediaries can super-charge their effectiveness by freeing up their leadership to be engaged across the system and able to respond to opportunities

-• Supportive of the field beyond the intermediary.
+An aligned and collaborative funding model for field-building intermediaries can super-charge their effectiveness by freeing up their leadership to be engaged across the system and able to respond to opportunities for change. - Supportive of the field beyond the intermediary.
 If an intermediary is effective, more groups will be engaged and may require resources.
 Intermediaries can suffer from this leading to a shift in resources or a competitive dynamic amongst emerging fields.
-Funders can play a highly effective role in funding different actors within a field, paying
+Funders can play a highly effective role in funding different actors within a field, paying attention to their distinctive contributions.

-• How might your philanthropic processes or approaches need to shift to enable you to effectively fund field-building intermediaries? • What mindsets and capabilities would your organisation need to be able

-• What assumptions may your organisation have about who is "fundable"?
-How may this influence who does and doesn't have power and influence
+- How might your philanthropic processes or approaches need to shift to enable you to effectively fund field-building intermediaries? - What mindsets and capabilities would your organisation need to be able to work in this way? - What assumptions may your organisation have about who is "fundable"?
+How may this influence who does and doesn't have power and influence in the fields you fund?